 Any data that can be obtained now has an app to deal with it – so everything is utilised to get full use and to squeeze the most possible value out of every piece of information they hold.

-Recently, Nifco UK submitted their use of Qlik to the Nifco Inc. Awards, an annual global recognition of outstanding technological development.
+Recently, Nifco UK submitted its use of Qlik to the Nifco Inc. Awards, an annual global recognition of outstanding technological development.
 The team has applied to Nifco Japan for their self-service use and development of Qlik.

 The case for the award was the fact more than 40 standardised applications had been built for every area of the business, from Logistics, to HR, to Sales, to Finance, to IT and beyond.
 These apps seamlessly link data and allow for a highly flexible tool that can improve the speed and flexibility of accessing business data from any and all sources.
 It has provided a quantum leap with the usage of real time data and the manipulation of that data has given Nifco the ability to make innovative, data-inspired decisions.